10 Best Compression Sleeves For Runners

-Well, the graduated compression increases the speed of the blood flowing through your legs by constricting just enough the walls of your veins and arteries.
-It means that your blood gets pressurized, making it flow faster from and to your heart.
+The graduated compression increases the speed at which blood flows through your legs by slightly constricting the walls of your arteries and veins.
+Your blood is pressurized and thus flows faster to and from your heart.

 How about the vibration factor?

 The graduated compression technology helps to stabilize the muscle and reduces the vibration your muscles absorb while running.
 That is an extra important factor to increase your performance and recovery when you exercise.

 Other Important Factors To Consider When Selecting Compression sleeves

 As in any other sports equipment, the size is very important, compression sleeves work the best when used the right way, that includes having the right pair of sleeves in the right kind of legs.
 As the compression goes from high to low from you ankle upwards, you need to know your leg size for the sleeves to give you their better performance.

 There are different types of compression sleeves that match up with your specific runs; whether you do long runs or short runs, there is a perfect shape of a sleeve for you.
 Some brands specialize in compressing specific muscles rather than the whole leg, some others give you extra breathability, some more give you extra muscle support.
 Its only up to you to decide which one is your match.

 Compression sleeves come in different styles and colors.
 Depending on the material and the specifications you need for your kind of run, all the brands offer a wide range of colors and styles.
 If you like running on dirt roads and trail, we recommend you get a darker color of sleeves, as well as a thicker pair, so you can protect yourself from scratches and even from bugs you can encounter during your off-road run.